• plantago lanceolata 846539 1920

-November – Bee Balm Latin name: Monarda punctata (other species commonly utilized – M.fistulosa, M. didyma, M.citriodora ) – Lamiaceae Common name: Bee balm, horsemint, spotted bee balm, dotted horsemint, bergamot Usage: The Monarda genus is endemic to North America and contains about twenty species, many of which have a history of medicinal usage.
-Monarda punctata, or spotted beebalm, is our Florida native species and can be found growing in the Bodhi Garden here in Orlando.
+Latin name: Monarda punctata (other species commonly utilized – M. fistulosa, M. didyma, M. citriodora) – Family: Lamiaceae Common name: Bee balm, horsemint, spotted bee balm, dotted horsemint, bergamot Usage: The Monarda genus is endemic to North America and contains about twenty species, many of which have a history of medicinal usage.
+Monarda punctata, or spotted beebalm, is our Florida native species and can be found growing in our gardens.
 The leaves and flowers of Monarda punctata are utilized both internally and topically, both fresh and dried, to support a range of issues.
-Energetically you will find the bee balms to be warming and drying.…
+Energetically you will find the bee balms to be warming and drying.
+Monarda punctata, as well as other…

 • MM Ashwagandha02

-October – Ashwagandha By Salicyna – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=61791504 Latin name: Withania somnifera – Solanaceae Common name: Ashwagandha, Indian ginseng, winter cherries, asgandh Ashwagandha Properties and Uses Uses: Here in the Western world, the ashwagandha root has recently gained quite a bit of popularity as an adaptogen.
+By Salicyna – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=61791504 Latin name: Withania somnifera Family: Solanaceae Common name: Ashwagandha, Indian ginseng*, winter cherries, asgandh *The common name Indian Ginseng is a misnomer, as it’s not related to any Panax (Ginseng) species.
+The thought was that Ashwagandha acted similarly to Ginseng, but they are completely different plants.
+Ashwagandha Properties and Uses Uses: Here in the Western world, the ashwagandha root has recently gained quite a bit of popularity as an adaptogen.
 However, this plant has been revered for its many medicinal properties for over 3,000 years.
-The root as well as the aerial parts of the ashwagandha plant have a history of use in the Ayurveda tradition of India.
-In Sanskrit, the word ashwagandha means “smell of the horse,” referring to the horse-like smell of the root.
-Somnifera, in Latin, means…
+The root as well as the aerial parts of the ashwagandha plant have a history of…

 • MM Spiderwort